matthew-william-lock/MachineLearningInPython/README.md

 # Machine Learning In Python

 This git page provides a simple readme with some documentation and tips regarding machine learning in Python.
-The intended use of this page was to serve as a personal refernce sheet when developing machine learning model using Python, but I have decided to share with whoever else might find these resources useful.
+The intended use of this page was to serve as a personal refernce sheet when developing machine learning models using Python, but I have decided to share with whoever else might find these resources useful.
 Contained withinin the repository is:
 - Guides :
     - data_preprocessing